 Source: Gustafsson and Ramanathan 2016

 For the future the imperative is to invest in energy research and development – not least because without the innovation windfall future economies are at risk.
 I’m not adverse to even wind and solar.
 It adds some 10% to my bill for some 7% of electricity generation.
-I would count the experiment a success.
-Levelized costs of wind an solar ate now lower than alternatives – and solar is now on the verge of another technology revolution.
+Although for some time hugely skeptical – I would count the experiment a success.
+Levelized costs of wind an solar are now lower than alternative sources of electrons – and solar is now on the verge of another technology revolution.
 But despite the heroic modelling of the US National Renewable Energy Laboratory (NREL) we are now at physical and technology limits.

-The graphics below show the energy mix and the increased cost for 89% renewables by 2050.
-The current average retail price of electricity in the US is $12/MWh.
-Our prices are twice that.
-The increase in the retail price as a result of 80% renewables is some $30/MWh.
-This is an academic exercise – they are not doing it for obvious reasons.
-Labor’s ‘plan’ is for 100% renewables.
+The graphics below show the energy mix and the increased cost for 80% renewables by 2050.
+The current average retail price of electricity in the US is $13/MWh.

 Emissions of black carbon, sulfate and nitrous oxides are neither necessary or desirable from power plants or transport.
 Modern power plants emit virtually no (0.01%) pollutants – and reduce greenhouse gas emissions by 10%.
 They are very much at the forefront of current ASEAN development and energy planning.
-Including in India – the intended destination of coal from the Adani mine.
-All in accordance with international agreements.
-Greenhouse gas emissions from power plants are some 25% of the total, transport 14%.
+All consistent the Paris emissions accord.
+Greenhouse gas emissions from power plants are some 25% of total greenhouse gas emission, transport 14%.

 Source: ASEAN’s Energy Equation